kra-mo/cartridges/README.md

 Currently, translations can be added manually with the following steps:
 1. Clone the repository.
 2. If it isn't already there, add your language to `/po/LINGUAS`.
-3. Create a new translation from the `/po/cartridges.pot` file with a program such as [Poedit](https://poedit.net/).
+3. Create a new translation from the `/po/cartridges.pot` file with a translation editor such as [Poedit](https://poedit.net/).
 4. Save the file as `[YOUR LANGUAGE CODE].po` to `/po/`.
 5. Create a pull request with your translations.